 Located in Orange County, Santa Ana is one of the most creative cities in the O.C.
 With a bustling art scene and historically preserved buildings like the Old Orange County Courthouse — old meets new here.

 With attractions like the Santa Ana Zoo, Discovery Science Center and the Bowers Museum, there is a lot to do in this multicultural Southern California town.

 Get on I-5 and you'll be in Los Angeles in no time.

 Costa Mesa is another fairly unassuming town.
 It has the Orange County Fairgrounds and even though it's not on the ocean, it feels like a beach town and the apartments reflect that.

-You're going to find a lot of nautically-themed rental complexes here, and it's quaint enough, but if you can, stay south of 17th Street.
-(Bonus: Los Angeles is one freeway away up the 405.)
+You're going to find a lot of nautically-themed rental complexes here, and while it's quaint enough — if you can — stay south of 17th Street.

-Pomona is the diamond in the rough on this list, and it's sort of had that reputation for the last 20 years now.
-The city can be a bit on the fringy side, but its DIY arts and antique districts have quietly given Pomona underground street cred since the early '90s.
+Pomona is a diamond in the rough and it's sort of had that reputation for the last 20 years now.
+The city's DIY arts and antique districts have quietly given Pomona underground street cred since the early '90s.